max-schweikl/Final-Project_Group-5/README.md

 <img src="week1/crew_data.png">

 ## Calculated Fields

-## Ratings
+### Ratings

 Our data file for ratings, rating.csv, has 26,024,289 ratings for movies.
 The first set of calculated fields we want to do is to do counts of ratings by movie.
+We build a pivot table with counts of movie id and star ratings.

 <img src="week1/ratings_count.png">